-Larger bullion bars are usually considered by serious, large scale investors.
-The reason behind this is mainly due to scales of economy, the greater the quantity the better the value for money.
-However, there is a trade-off, large bars are not as flexible to sell.
+Larger bullion bars are usually considered by serious, large-scale investors.
+The reason behind this is mainly due to scales of economy; the greater the quantity the better the value for money.
+In the case of bars, their larger metal content results in lower premiums.
+Bars also cost less to make, most being cast and missing the high-detail designs of coins.
+However, there is a trade-off; large bars are not as flexible to sell.

-For example, if an investor bought a 1kg bar in 2012 and decided in 2014 they wanted to release 200g of their investment, they wouldn’t be able to sell part of the large 1kg bar.
+For example; if an investor bought a 1kg bar in 2012, and decided in 2019 they wanted to release 200g of their investment, they wouldn’t be able to sell part of the large 1kg bar.
 On the other hand, if the investor had bought 1kg of gold in 10 units of 100g, then liquidating part of the investment could be achieved easily - View all gold bars.

 Although larger gold bars are an efficient way of buying gold, coins often prove to be a better investment.
-Despite an additional price premium over bars, this becomes almost negligible when buying larger quantities.
+Despite the slightly higher price premium over bars, this becomes almost negligible when buying larger quantities.

 Gold or silver?